Hypercalculia: Behavioral research of children with higher-achieving intellectual abilities

-There are five different types of disorders that have been labeled on the autistic disorder spectrum.
+There are five different types of disorders that have been labeled on the autism spectrum.
 According to the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV), the five different types of disorders on the autism spectrum are listed as: Autistic disorder, Asperger disorder, childhood disintegrative disorder, Rett disorder, and pervasive developmental disorder - not otherwise specified (PPD-NOS).